Neutrino interactions in liquid scintillators including active-sterile neutrino mixing: Formalism

 Once the SN neutrino burst arrives to the Earth it can be detected by several experimental arrays, such as GALLEX/GNO \cite{Gallex:1998,Altmann:2005}, SAGE \cite{Sage:1999}, Kamiokande \cite{Nakamura:1994}, Super-Kamiokande \cite{Fukuda:2002}, MiniBooNE \cite{Aguilar-Arevalo:2018}, KamLAND \cite{Kamland:2005}, Borexino \cite{Borexino:2002} , LSND \cite{LSND:1996}, SNO+ \cite{SNOplus:2015}.

-For the case of neutrino detection in liquid scintillators, such as KamLand, Borexino and SNO+, the interaction between neutrinos and nuclei are inverse beta decay $\left(\bar{\nu_e} + p \rightarrow n + e^+\right)$ or elastic scattering $\left(\nu+p\rightarrow \nu +p \right)$.
-The first kind of interactions is dominant since its cross section is larger than the one for the scattering, therefore the number of events can be computed as \cite{Strumia:2003}
+For the case of neutrino detection in liquid scintillators, such as KamLand, Borexino and SNO+, the charged current interactions between neutrinos and nuclei are the inverse beta decay $\left(\bar{\nu_e} + p \rightarrow n + e^+\right)$, and the neutrino (antineutrino) capture on carbon $\nu_e + ^{12}C \rightarrow e^-+^{12}N$ ($\bar{\nu}_e + ^{12}C \rightarrow e^+ +^{12}B$)\cite{Suzuki:2006}, and the similar reactions on $^{13}C$\cite{Suzuki:2019}.
+The first kind of interaction is dominant since its cross-section is much larger, therefore the number of events can be computed as \cite{Strumia:2003}

 where $N_p$ is the number of free protons in the detector, $E$ is the energy and $E_{min}=1.806 \, \rm{MeV}$ is the threshold energy.
 For example, a $3\, {\rm kT}$ detector of ${\rm C}_6 {\rm H}_5 {\rm C}_{12} {\rm H}_{25}$ (SNO \cite{SNOplus:2015}) has $N_p=2.2\times 10^{32}$ free protons, the KamLAND detector, made of $80\%$ ${\rm C}_{12} {\rm H}_{26}$ and $20\%$ ${\rm C}_9 {\rm H}_{12}$, has $N_p=1.7 \times 10^{33}$ free protons \cite{Kamland:2005} and the detector located in Borexino $\left({\rm C}_9 {\rm H}_{12} \right)$ has $N_p=1.81 \times 10^{31}$ \cite{Borexino:2002,Cadonati:2002}.
 As our reference detector, we adopt a $3\, {\rm kT}$ one based on alkyl benzene since it represents a suitable option for the class of detectors to be installed in the ANDES laboratory.
 The results presented hereinafter correspond to this choice \cite{Machado:2012,Civitarese:2015}.
 The cross section for the inverse beta decay $\sigma_{\bar{\nu}_{ep}}$, in units of $10^{-43}\, {\rm cm}^2$, can be approximated as \cite{Strumia:2003}